Bob Evans Farm Fest (courtesy of Fahlgren Mortine)

 Rio Renaissance Faire | Sept.
 28

 Put on your chainmail, grab your shield and go medieval in Rio Grande for the inaugural Rio Renaissance Faire at Gatewood Trail System.
-Enter into lands like Springbrook Village where 20 vendors are set up for browsing, or stop by the Blue Dragon Tavern and Muggle With a Pint for a bite to eat or a glass of non-alcoholic butterbeer.
-Be sure to come in period attire and enter the costume contest too.
+Enter into lands like Springbrook Village where 20 vendors are set up, or stop by the Blue Dragon Tavern and Muggle With a Pint for a bite to eat or a glass of non-alcoholic butterbeer.
+Be sure to dress up for the costume contest too.

 Holmes County Antique Festival | Oct.
 5-6

-Shop around for a touch of vintage to take home with you in Amish Country during the Holmes County Antique Festival in historic downtown Millersburg.
+Search for vintage finds to take home with you in Amish Country during the Holmes County Antique Festival in historic downtown Millersburg.
 More than just an antique lover’s paradise, this festival has activities that includes live entertainment, crafts and games, touch a truck, a parade, a kiddie tractor pull and much more.
 Browse the antiques in the outdoor marketplace beginning at 10 a.m. both days of the festival.

 Bob Evans Farm Festival (courtesy Fahlgren Mortine)